The Happiest Days of Our Lives

 "The Happiest Days of Our Lives" is a song by the English rock band Pink Floyd.
 It appeared on their eleventh studio album The Wall (1979).

 Composition

 The song is approximately one minute, 46 seconds in length, beginning with 24 seconds of a helicopter sound effect, followed by the schoolmaster shouting, "You!
 Yes, you!
 Stand still, laddie!" performed by Roger Waters.
 Waters's lead vocal is treated with a reverse echo.
-The song features an electric guitar with an added delay effect and an electric bass playing staccato punctuations of the chordal root notes.
+The song features an electric guitar with an added delay effect and an electric bass guitar playing staccato punctuations of the chordal root notes.
 The bass and guitar figure heard during the verses, G to A, is similar to the one in "Waiting for the Worms", a song that appears much later in the album.
 During the transition to "Another Brick in the Wall, Part 2", the key shifts from D minor to the relative major, F major, with dramatic drum rolls and harmony vocals.